 Although we only show rates up to age 75 in the tables above, in certain cases, your parents may still get coverage at age 76, 77, 78, 79.
 Sometimes, even in their eighties: 80, 81, 82, 83, 84, 84, 85.

-In summary, no matter your parents age - over 60, over 65, over 70, over 75, over 80 - it is still possible to get life insurance on them.
+No matter your parents age - over 60, over 65, over 70, over 75, over 80 - it is still possible to get life insurance on them.
 Insurance companies will look mostly at their present health status and at any past health issues they may have had.
 Of course, the older they are, the more money it will cost.

 Click Here for life insurance rates for your mother and/or father!